naxty/gcp-automated-quality-inspection/README.md

 # Google Cloud Platform Automated Image Quality Inspection
 ![Architecture](docs/highlevel_architecture.png)

-This repository is showcase about how to leverage google cloud platform to quickly train and deploy a machine learning project.
+This repository is a showcase about how to leverage the Google Cloud Platform to train and deploy a machine learning project without any deep knowledge about machine learning frameworks.
 We are using different components of gcp such as [App Engine](https://cloud.google.com/appengine), [AutoML](https://cloud.google.com/automl), [Cloud Storage](https://cloud.google.com/storage), [Cloud Pub/Sub](https://cloud.google.com/pubsub) and [Cloud Functions](https://cloud.google.com/functions) are used to implement an end-to-end machine learning project.
 Based on this [dataset](https://www.kaggle.com/ravirajsinh45/real-life-industrial-dataset-of-casting-product) we train an AutoML image classification model and deploy it through AutoML.

 ## Overview
 - [app_engine](app_engine/): Demo application for deployment.
 For the implementation we use [fastapi](https://fastapi.tiangolo.com/) and [React](https://reactjs.org/) and deploy it on the [App Engine](https://cloud.google.com/appengine).